MaryamBisadi/Email_Author_Identification/README.md

 ## Naive Bayes

-Each unique word is considered as a feature.
+Each unique word is considered as a feature and authors are labels.
 The relative simplicity of the Naive Baye and the independent features assumption  make it a strong performer for classifying texts.

 training time: 1.26 s